chef/chef-web-docs/includes_knife/includes_knife_search_options.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-This sub-command has the following options:
+This subcommand has the following options:

 ``-a ATTR``, ``--attribute ATTR``
    |attribute_show|